 If you are not engaged in transportation, then it is the obligation of the customs carrier you have hired to deliver the goods on time.
 The products following the "customs transit" procedure are under the control of Russia’s Federal Customs Service.

-So, if the cargo does not appear at the internal customs post within the period calculated by the customs, the authorities start searching for the cargo and investigating the reasons for its
+So, if the cargo does not appear at the internal customs post within the period calculated by the customs, the authorities start searching for the cargo and investigating the reasons for its non-delivery.

 10. Prepare and submit a Declaration of Goods